 There is dedicated parking for blue badge holders outside the entrances to the Gatehouse and the Farm Shop.

 The entrance to the Hall and Gardens is through our Gatehouse.
 We will happily open the gates for you if the doorway is too narrow.
-Double doors across the estate provide access to the Farm Shop, Café & Restaurant and our Coach House.
+Double doors across the estate provide access to the shops, cafés and our Coach House.

-We have disabled facilities in the Hall, the Gardens, the Coach House and the Farm Shop.
+We have disabled facilities in the Gardens, Farm Shop Café courtyard, Grain Store Café and the Coach House.

-Most of the 5 acre gardens can be explored by wheelchair along a mixture of grass and gravel paths.
+Most of the 5 acre gardens can be explored by wheelchair.
+Please be aware, this is mostly on grass and gravel paths which can be harder to navigate for a standard wheelchair.
 We provide a series of ramps and graded slopes to provide access to the various levels in the gardens.
-It may be difficult on the gravel, grass and ramps for some users depending on the weather conditions.
-A free map indicating the routes that avoid steps and narrow bridges is available from the Gatehouse or available to download click here.
+It may also be difficult on the gravel, grass and ramps for some users depending on the weather conditions.
+A free map indicating the routes that avoid steps and narrow bridges is available from the Gatehouse.
 Please be aware that the distances to get around the garden in a wheelchair are longer due to the location of the ramps.